 How to Check Engine for Spark

-The easiest and safest way to check for spark by yourself is to use an inline spark plug tester.
+Using an inline spark plug tester is the easiest and safest way to check for spark by yourself.
 Alternative methods to test an engine for spark include removing the spark plug and grounding it or testing for spark with a screwdriver.

 Important

-- When you test your ignition system for spark, keep your hands off ignition coils, wires, or spark plugs while cranking the engine.
-Ignition coils generate, on average, 30,000 volts, enough to cause injuries and shock.
+- When you test your ignition system for spark, keep your hands away from the ignition coils, wires, or spark plugs while cranking the engine.
+Ignition coils can induce, on average, 30,000 volts, enough to cause injuries and shock.

-- If you will be cranking the engine for an extended period to test your car for spark, keep a backup battery source connected to avoid draining the main car battery.
+- If you will be cranking the engine for an extended period to test your car for sparks, keep a backup battery source connected to avoid draining the main car battery.

 How to test for spark

-Checking if you are getting an ignition spark with a test light is quite simple.
-Plug the spark plug inline tester between the spark plug and the ignition coil.
+Checking if you get an ignition spark with a test light is simple.
+Insert the spark plug into an inline tester between the spark plug and the ignition coil.

 Remove engine cover

-If you have a vehicle model year 2000 and newer, it will most likely have an engine cover.
-Remove the cover by lifting it.
+If the vehicle was made in 2000 and higher, it is most likely fitted with an engine cover.
+Lift the cover to remove it.
 Engine covers are held in place with tabs.

 Locate the spark plugs